-3. It Lowers Churn
+3. It Lowers Churn and Increases Employee Morale

 Employee churn continues to be a costly, vexing problem for the retail industry.
 But data-driven hiring helps combat it.

 If you hire the right people for your brand, they’ll likely be more enthusiastic and engaged.
-And, as the positive customer feedback continues to roll in—a powerful morale and performance boost when delivered right away—your new team members will be more inclined to stay with your company long term.
+And, as the positive customer feedback continues to roll in—a powerful employee morale and performance boost when delivered right away—your new team members will be more inclined to stay with your company long term.